 Now there is just one missing part to the puzzle.
 The (new) fragment directive (

-This fragment is resevered for the user-agent (the browser) like the
+This fragment is reserved for the user-agent (the browser)

 text= and is then removed from the URL during the loading of the web page so the author scripts cannot use it.

-What’s particularly interesting about this new fragment directive is that it could be used in future features such as translation-hints or enabling an accessibility feature.
-By preventing the author from interacting with the fragment directive directly, it also means that these features can be implemented without it breaking exisiting content.
+What’s particularly interesting about this new fragment directive is that it could be used in future features such as translation hints or enabling an accessibility feature.
+By preventing the author from interacting with the fragment directive directly, also means that these features can be implemented without it breaking existing content.

 The full syntax